What is a neck lift?

-One of the telltale signs of aging is loss of definition of the neck and the appearance of the much-despised “turkey gobble” or the “double chin.”
+One of the telltale signs of aging is the loss of definition of the neck and the appearance of the much-despised “turkey gobble” or the “double chin.”
 This happens to varying degrees to nearly everyone.
-The superficial muscles of the neck loosen over time and fat deposition increases in this region.
-The end result is a blunting of the angle between the chin and neck and loss of definition of the jawline.
+The superficial muscles of the neck loosen over time, and fat deposition increases in this region.
+The result is a blunting of the angle between the chin and neck and a loss of definition of the jawline.

 A neck lift can be performed alone or in combination with other facial procedures such as a facelift, brow lift, eyelid surgery, or chin or cheek augmentation.
 In some instances, liposuction of the neck can be combined as well to improve definition.

 The overall goal of a neck lift is to tighten the central muscles of the neck (called platysmal bands) and resuspend the hammock of the neck, thereby re-creating the lost angle between the chin and neck.
-In order to accomplish this, an incision is placed along the border of the hair bearing scalp behind the ears.
+To accomplish this, an incision is placed along the border of the hair-bearing scalp behind the ears.

-This incision is continuous with that of a facelift, if performed together.
-Excess skin is taken out using this incision and the edges of these superficial neck muscles are tightened simultaneously.
-A separate incision is sometimes placed underneath the chin in order to bring together the two vertical neck bands which are characteristic of the aging neck.
-Liposuction can be performed through these incisions as well without the need for additional counterincisions.
+This incision is continuous with that of a facelift if performed together.
+Excess skin is taken out using this incision, and the edges of these superficial neck muscles are tightened simultaneously.
+A separate incision is sometimes placed underneath the chin to bring together the two vertical neck bands, which are characteristic of the aging neck.
+Liposuction can be performed through these incisions as well without the need for additional counter incisions.

-In some individuals, there may be a soft tissue prominence underneath the jaw which represents the drooping salivary glands.
-If present, these glands will need to be resuspended during this procedure in order to restore the natural jawline.
-Sometimes, these glands may be excised completely, if the drooping is severe.
+In some individuals, there may be a soft tissue prominence underneath the jaw, which represents the drooping salivary glands.
+If present, these glands will need to be resuspended during this procedure to restore the natural jawline.
+Sometimes, these glands may be excised completely if the drooping is severe.

 Risks and Complications